 Your goals should be specific, clear and precise and most importantly obtainable.
 For example, imagine you are on a diet, there is no point in saying, I am overweight, I need to lose 3 stone.
-Three stone is a lot of weight, in other words a big goal, it must be broken down to something like ‘This week I am going to lose 2lbs, to do that I am going to take a walk everyday and make sure my portions of food are smaller than everyone else in the house!
+Three stone is a lot of weight, in other words, a big goal, it must be broken down to something like ‘This week I am going to lose 2 lbs, to do that I am going to take a walk every day and make sure my portions of food are smaller than everyone else in the house!

-Maybe you are agoraphobic and haven’t been out the house for weeks, it would be unreasonable to set a goal of; by the end of the week I will catch a train to London then a flight to Paris!
-It would be more sensible to say by the end of the week I will be able to walk to the front door, open it and take one step out while concentrating on my breathing and relaxing my muscles.
+Maybe you are agoraphobic and haven’t been out of the house for weeks, it would be unreasonable to set a goal by the end of the week of, ‘I will catch a train to London then a flight to Paris!‘ It would be more sensible to say by the end of the week ‘I will be able to walk to the front door, open it and take one step out while concentrating on my breathing and relaxing my muscles’.

-Maybe you are a hoarder, it is no good saying my goal is to start tidy and throwing stuff out!
+Maybe you are a hoarder, it is no good saying, ‘my goal is to start tidy and throwing stuff out!’
 This is not precise enough.
-But by changing that to ‘I am going to clean out one small bin bag of stuff by Friday.
+But by changing that to ‘I am going to clean out one small bin bag of stuff by Friday.’

-2. Right down your goal in black and white.
+- Write down your goal in black and white.
 Make it official.
 Display it somewhere you can read it regularly.

-REMEMBER!
+Remember!
 The harder you stick at your goal, practising your controlled breathing as you are doing it, the easier it will get.
-DON’T give up, after all you do want to recover don’t you?
+Don’t give up, after all you do want to recover don’t you?

 Why not plan a set of small goals for the week by using our free printable download ?